The void-galaxy cross-correlation function with massive neutrinos and modified gravity: Results

 The most massive neutrino simulation, $0.60\,\mathrm{eV}$, shows the opposite behaviour.
-Here the amount of voids in the given size range is suppressed compared to \LCDM{}.
-This is a result of the neutrinos slowing down the clustering and thereby the evolution of the voids towards lower densities. \cite{Massara2015} also reports fewer large voids in their massive neutrino simulations compared to \LCDM{}, where large in their case is in the range $20-40\,h^{-1}\mathrm{Mpc}$.
-For very large voids, $R_\mathrm{eff}>45\,h^{-1}\mathrm{Mpc}$, we see a turn-around of the ordering for both void definitions. \cite{Cai2015} also found a higher amount of very large radii ($\gtrsim 25\,h^{-1}\mathrm{Mpc}$) voids in their regular GR simulations compared to \fofr{}.
-Based on investigation they suggest that this is a result of the largest voids being less empty in the \fofr{} case, as the enhanced gravity inside makes it easier for halos to form compared to \LCDM.
+Here, the amount of voids in the given size range is suppressed, compared to \LCDM{}.
+This is a result of the neutrinos slowing down the clustering and thereby the evolution of the voids towards lower densities. \cite{Massara2015} also reports fewer large voids in their massive neutrino simulations, compared to \LCDM{}, where large in their case is in the range $20-40\,h^{-1}\mathrm{Mpc}$.
+For very large voids, $R_\mathrm{eff}\gtrsim45\,h^{-1}\mathrm{Mpc}$, we see a turn-around of the ordering for both void definitions. \cite{Cai2015} also found a higher amount of very large radii ($\gtrsim 25\,h^{-1}\mathrm{Mpc}$) voids in their regular GR simulations, compared to \fofr{}.
+Based on investigation they suggest that this is a result of the largest voids being less empty in the \fofr{} case, as the enhanced gravity inside makes it easier for halos to form, compared to \LCDM.
 When looking at a big region in \LCDM{} versus a big region in the \fofr{} simulation, the number density of halos would be lower for \LCDM{}, making it easier to pass the void identification criteria.
 The opposite could then be argued for the massive neutrino simulations.
+It should be noted that the differences observed for very large voids in Fig.~\ref{fig:nr_own_sims_hist} are enhanced due to the logarithmic scale, and could also be affected by the small sample size.